forthchina/QL6502/README.md

 # Target Hardware Platform

-QL6502 does not involve a specific target hardware platform.
+QL6502 does not involve any specific target hardware platform.

-In actual project working, we usually firstly use EEPROM programmer to read the ROM image into a file, then compiled code to generate the target image, and use the EEPROM programmer to write image into a variety of memory such as 27C64, 7527C256, 27C512 and so on.
+Usually in actual working for a project, we firstly use EEPROM programmer to read the ROM image into a file, then compiled code to generate the target image, and use the EEPROM programmer to write image into a variety of memory such as 27C64, 7527C256, 27C512 and so on.
 Because different hardware designers use different address mapping schemes, so the target image may need to cut and packed before burning.
 In the QL6502 project, we included an actual handler for its integrity.
 If we only interaested in 6502 assembler/disassembler implementation, this part can be ignored.

 # Naming

-QL is the abbreviation of Qinling (Qinling Mountains).
-Qinling provides a natural boundary between North and South China and support a huge variety of plant and wildlife, some of which is found nowhere else on Earth.
+**QL** is the abbreviation of QinLing (Qinling Mountains).
+QinLing provides a natural boundary between North and South China and support a huge variety of plant and wildlife, some of which is found nowhere else on Earth.

 # Agreement